eduardosantoshf/AirQuality/README.md

 The demo video is inside the root directory of this repository.

-## SonarQube Dashboard
+## SonarCloud Dashboard

-The SonarQube dashboard can be accessed at: https://sonarcloud.io/dashboard?id=eduardosantoshf_AirQuality
+The SonarCloud dashboard can be accessed at: https://sonarcloud.io/dashboard?id=eduardosantoshf_AirQuality

 ## System Architecture
 <p align="center">